Maxinger15/VU-Docs/content/vext/ref/server/event/player_spawnonplayer.md

 ## Description

-- Gets fired each time a player spawns at another player.
+- Gets fired each time a player spawns on another player.

 ## Parameters